A dichotomy theory for the height functions of the BKT transition: Introduction

+Our results will follow from a coarse-graining inequality applied to an observable in finite-volume measures $\mu^\dscrt_{\Lambda_n^\dscrt}$.
+As we shall see, this implies the following: the mass $\m(V)$ is strictly positive if and only if the finite-size observable drops below a fixed treshold value for some $n$.
+Such a result is called a \emph{finite-size criterion}.
+Since the finite-size observable is continuous in the choice of the potential $V\in\Phi$, this leads to the following two results, related to Question~3 in Objective~\ref{objectives}.

-\begin{bigtheorem}[Height functions are delocalised at criticality] The sets $\PhiLoc$ and $\PhiDeloc$ are respectively open and closed in $(\Phi,\calT)$. \end{bigtheorem}
+\begin{bigtheorem}[Height functions are delocalised at the phase transition] The sets $\PhiLoc$ and $\PhiDeloc$ are respectively open and closed in $(\Phi,\calT)$. \end{bigtheorem}

-\begin{bigtheorem}[The decay rate is locally uniformly positive] Each $W\in\PhiLoc$ admits a neighbourhood $\calN_W$ such that \( \inf_{V\in\calN_W}\|\cdot\|_V \) is a norm (in particular, it is positive definite), where the norms are those specified in Theorem~\ref{thm:sharpness_NEW}. \end{bigtheorem}
+\begin{bigtheorem}[The mass is locally uniformly positive] Each $W\in\PhiLoc$ admits a neighbourhood $\calN_W$ such that \( \inf_{V\in\calN_W}\|\cdot\|_V \) is a norm (in particular, it is positive definite), where the norms are those introduced in Theorem~\ref{thm:sharpness_NEW}. \end{bigtheorem}

-In fact, we expect the stronger statement that the map $V\mapsto \|\cdot\|_V$ is also continuous to hold true, but do not prove it here.
+In fact, we expect stronger results to hold true, as is expressed in the following conjecture.